 Next time, I might use a couple of boxes of Ditalini pasta or maybe cut up fettucini.
 The bowties were fine and good, but I think I want a smaller type…like a small rigatoni.
 Ugh, I just need to go and look at all the types or maybe make my own.
 You know what would be good?
 Putting in cheese tortellini.
 Cause, yum!

-Once I got all of that in the pot, I added the heavy cream.
+Once I got all of that in the pot, I added the heavy cream and sour cream.
 If you cook this in an instant pot, you have to keep stirring because it will start to burn on the bottom.
 Baby it!
 At the end, I added about 2 cups (I know, I know) of mozzarella.
 Keep tasting to adjust the seasoning.
 Now, remember, you can always add seasoning but you can’t take it out if you put too much in there.
 Start small and add as you like!

 Dang this was good.
 Had my Oak been here…I would’ve slapped her face 🙂 Then, she would have slapped me back LOL.